jenbell27/MakeGreatMaps/README.md

 the Arcade editor in ArcGIS Online, the relevant location in ArcGIS Pro, or the relevant location in a custom app.

-To configure the script to your layer, fill in the field name that represents the measurement field that you would like to convert.
+To configure the script to your layer, fill in the field name with the measurement field that you would like to convert.

 For example, in a layer representing the depth in meters of ocean contours, you would replace this: